Shamture/college-management-system/README.md

 1. Import the `workspace/college-management-system/pom.xml` as Maven project in your IDE.
 2. Run the `CollegeManagementSystemApplication.java` as Java application.
-3. Create some request in Postman or curl.
+3. Create some request in Postman or curl ( `http://localhost:8080/api/instructors/` ).

+## Further work

+Implements a Front-end in React or Thymeleaf.